Yash-Lalwani/Lectra-AI/README.md

 1. Check the troubleshooting section
 2. Review the logs for error messages
 3. Ensure all environment variables are set correctly
-4. Verify all external services (MongoDB, Google Cloud, Gemini) are accessible
+4. Verify all external services (MongoDB, Deepgram, Gemini) are accessible

 ## 🎉 Features Roadmap